isaacnmm/pestpolicy-hugo2XX/content/posts/best-android-tablet-for-gaming/index.md

 and
 [GeForce NOW](http://shield.nvidia.com/game-streaming-with-geforce-now)
 , in addition to supporting the native games such as Need for Speed No Limits.
-Screen -�It has a 1920 x 1200p HD display that is 8 inches.
+Screen -It has a 1920 x 1200p HD display that is 8 inches.
 If youll be playing a Tegra-optimised game, sure the Best Android Tablet for Gaming will have a better display.
-Speaker Quality -�The Nvidia Shield has excellent Speaker Quality that is front-facing and additional ones at the bottom and top of the device.
+Speaker Quality -The Nvidia Shield has excellent Speaker Quality that is front-facing and additional ones at the bottom and top of the device.
 The speakers have a dual bass reflex port that will assist you to lessen distortion at higher levels.
 Read Also:
 Best Laptop Tablet Combo
 .
-Exclusive Game to Shield - There are games that are bundled on the SHIELD K1� tablet and thus make the device more attractive to its fans.
+Exclusive Game to Shield - There are games that are bundled on the SHIELD K1 tablet and thus make the device more attractive to its fans.
 Trine 2 is one of the exclusive games on SHIELD K1.
 It combines rich graphics with 2D platforming, and you can [purchase it for Consoles and PC](http://store.steampowered.com/app/35720/) .